 Summer is coming and that means grilling, pool time, and warmer weather.
-It also means air conditioner season and this summer A/C repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.
+It also means air conditioning season and this summer air conditioner repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

-We discussed the R22 phase out earlier this year, and production of R22 refrigerant has already decreased by 90%.
+We talked to you about the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already dropped by 90%.
 By 2020, production will be discontinued.
-Homeowners, in turn, face the decision of whether to repair or to replace the system using R22 refrigerant from both a budget and environmental perspective.
+Homeowners now face the decision of whether to repair or to replace the system using R22 refrigerant from both a financial and environmental perspective.

 The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your air conditioner.
-For instance, some refrigerant creators are selling lower price alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those replacements are cheaper only in the short run.
+For instance, some refrigerant creators are selling lower price alternatives to R22, often called “drop-in” replacement refrigerant, but those replacements are cheaper only in the short run.

-Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to keep increasing as summer gets closer.
+Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioning systems needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to keep increasing as summer gets closer.

 New air conditioners use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing A/C system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, though at a much higher cost, allowing time to upgrade systems before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, albeit at a much higher cost, allowing time to upgrade equipment before the phase-out period.

-“Homeowners don’t have to replace their air conditioner now, but it’s important for them to know their options in this situation,” added Moody.
+“Homeowners aren’t required to replace their air conditioner now, but it’s important for them to know their options in this situation,” added Moody.
 “It’s essential to know you can’t blend R22 and R410A.
 When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These newer systems are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+These new units are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-The common life-span of many home air conditioners is eight to ten years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older equipment, versus upgrading.
+The common life-span of many home air conditioning systems is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older equipment, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and enhancing your home’s energy-efficiency.
 New units will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.

 To ask about your repair or replacement alternatives, call Midway Services today at 727-219-2471 today.